SystemsApproach/private5g/core.rst

-Second, when a packet arrives from the Internet destined for an idle UE, the UPF buffers the packet and sends an alert to the 5G control plane, asking that the UE be awaken.
+Second, when a packet arrives from the Internet destined for an idle UE, the UPF buffers the packet and sends an alert to the 5G control plane, asking that the UE be awakened.
 Today's P4-capable switches do not have large buffers or the ability to hold packets indefinitely, but a buffering microservice running on a server can be used to address this limitation.
 The microservice indefinitely holds any